Member Login

 Applicants selected for the fellowship will be informed of their selection in late November each year.

-Please contact PDG Doug St Clair, Host Area Coordinator Peace Fellows, or our two liaison officers David Field and Leslie Smith, if interested in being a Rotary Peace Fellow or Counsellor or if you require further information.
+Please contact PDG Eric Wood, Host Area Coordinator Peace Fellows, or liaison officers Michelle Davis, David Field and Leslie Smith, if interested in being a Rotary Peace Fellow or Counsellor or if you require further information.

 Learn More about Peace Fellowships